 Each week, every team, referred to as a “company” in the simulation, is evaluated on a balanced scorecard that includes brand image, earnings per share, return on equity investment, stock price appreciation and credit rating.

-|Study business at Northwestern|
+|Study business at Northwestern

 Northwestern's business program will prepare you for more than bottom-line success, as its Christ-centered focus enables you to live out your Christian values in the workplace.
-With significant hands-on experience and mentorship by faculty experts, Northwestern students stand out on the CPA exam and the international Business Strategy Game and are in high demand by employers.
+With significant hands-on experience and mentorship by faculty experts, Northwestern students stand out on the CPA exam and in the international Business Strategy Game and are in high demand by employers.